hosy/surfed-localization/README.md

 ####  In-App Help/support.json

 This is file contains the strings of the in-app help.
-This file is very extensive and does not necessarily need to be translated.
+This file is very extensive and is not a must have to translate.
 Nevertheless, I would be very pleased.

 ## Localization